ihmwg/python-ihm/docs/usage.rst

 the :class:`associated publication <ihm.Citation>`) cannot be determined automatically and can be filled in by adding more objects to the hierarchy.

-The complete hierarchy can be written out to an mmCIF file using the :func:`ihm.dumper.write` function.
+The complete hierarchy can be written out to an mmCIF or BinaryCIF file using the :func:`ihm.dumper.write` function.

 Input